 - Age: The older you are, the greater the life insurance cost.
 Life insurance rates increase as you age because of a decrease in your total life expectancy.

-- Health: A pre-existing health condition, like heart disease, can increase life insurance rates.
+- Health: A pre-existing health condition, like heart disease, can increase insurance rates.
 The same is true for unhealthy lifestyles, such as regular alcohol consumption or obesity.

-For inexpensive life insurance for a 60-year-old male (healthy, non-smoking), you could expect to pay roughly $109 for a 20-year term life insurance policy.
+For inexpensive insurance for a 60-year-old male (healthy, non-smoking), you could expect to pay roughly $109 for a 20-year term insurance policy.
 The same coverage starts at approximately $74 for a non-smoking female.

 Smokers may have to pay as much as two times the amount of their non-smoking peers.
 That's hardly surprising, though.
 Smokers have a significantly higher mortality rate than those who don't smoke.